-Under the US Price Cap Scheme, it will be lawful for US persons to transport and provide services for the transportation of Russian origin Crude oil to countries outside the EU / G7 coalition provided that the price paid for the oil is at or less than the Price Cap from the point at which the Crude Oil is sold by a Russian entity for maritime transport until the first landed sale after passing customs clearance in a jurisdiction other than the Russian Federation.
+Under the US Price Cap Scheme, it will be lawful for US persons to transport and provide services for the transportation of Russian origin Crude oil and Petroleum Products_to countries outside the EU / G7 coalition provided that the price paid for the oil is at or less than the Price Cap from the point at which the Crude Oil or Petroleum Product is sold by a Russian entity for maritime transport until the first landed sale after passing customs clearance in a jurisdiction other than the Russian Federation.
+If, however, after clearing customs, the Russian oil or Russian Petroleum Products are taken back out on the water (i.e., using maritime transport) without being substantially transformed outside of the Russian Federation, the price cap still applies.

-Shipowners and service providers must take certain steps to check the price of the Crude Oil for this period.
+Shipowners and service providers must take certain steps to check the price of the Crude Oil or Petroleum Product for this period.
 The nature of those steps depends on the proximity of a party to the sale contract with those having access to the price subject to more onerous obligations.
 For this purpose, the EU/ G7 coalition deems parties engaged in the oil shipment to fall into one of three "Tiers".
 More extensive checks are expected of those falling within the definition of a Tier 1 Actor than those of a Tier 2 or 3 Actor.
-Tier 3 Actors are those without direct access to information on the price of a cargo and will include P&I Clubs and Shipowners.
-Charterers may also be considered a Tier 3 Actor but could also be a Tier 2 Actor or even a Tier 1 Actor depending on their proximity to and their knowledge of the sale contract.
+Tier 3 Actors are those without direct access to information on the price of a cargo and will include P&I Clubs and shipowners.
+Charterers may also be considered a Tier

+3 Actor but could also be a Tier 2 Actor or even a Tier 1 Actor depending on their proximity to and their knowledge of the sale contract.